frestyl/html5-geo-cucumber/README.md

-# HTML5 Geolocation testing with Cucumber
+# HTML5 Geolocation testing with Cucumber - Basic

 An example of a fully-working Rails 3 application using the HTML5 Geolocation standard with all the corresponding Cucumber scenarios implemented.